maalahmed/the_lobby/PROJECT_STATUS.md

 ## ✨ Conclusion

-The Lobby property management system is **90% complete** with all core features implemented and deployed to production.
-The recent Livewire 3 layout fixes resolved critical UI issues affecting all admin pages.
+The Lobby property management system is **95% complete** with all core features implemented and deployed to production.
+The recent Livewire 3 layout fixes resolved critical UI issues, and the new Roles & Capabilities System provides enterprise-grade access control.
 The system now provides:

 - ✅ Complete property, unit, and tenant management
 - ✅ Full lease contract lifecycle